renatodiascosta/Equipment_failure/README.md

 # Predicting failure of an oil & gas extraction equipment

-The data used in this project is based on a real case scenario and was provided by [Shape digital](https://www.shapedigital.com/).
+The data in this repository is based on a real case scenario and was provided by [Shape digital](https://www.shapedigital.com/).

 ## How the equipment works